andrewfecenko/Inversion/doc/phase1/Collaboration.md

 - We started using Slack instead to make sure that every group member is involved in the discussion, and to easily keep track of past links and files.

 ##### Coming up with ideas
-- Physical meeting: None of us took notes, so the meeting did not produce anything meaningful although everyone contributed to the discussion.
-We might want to have a note taker in the next phase to track of where we were at each meetings.
+- Physical Meeting: None of us took notes, although everyone contributed to the discussion.
+We want to have a note taker in the next phase to track what we're doing at each meeting.
-- Meeting on video chat: While discussing, each member collaboratively took notes on google doc.
-This tool worked very well for gathering/organizing ideas and setting up a meeting that every group member could attend.
+- Meeting on video chat: While discussing, each member collaboratively took notes on Google Doc.
+This tool worked very well for gathering and organizing ideas.
+Using a video chat was also very convenient for most group members.

 ##### Updating current status of our project
-- Members who were most aware of the current status of the project updated.
-If we are going to have a note taker in the next phase, this person will update the meeting details.
+- If we are going to have a note taker in the next phase, this person will update the meeting details.
 - Some meeting details were updated a few days after the actual meeting.
 Updating them on time will be more helpful to those who were not present at the meeting.

 ##### Roles & Decision making
-- Since we have a large group with seven members, we decided to take democratic approahes when sharing ideas and making decisions.
-Decisions were not made by a single person but instead everyone took votes through slack.
+- Since we have a large group with seven members, we decided to take a democratic approach when making decisions: everyone voted through Slack.
-- Since we will be adding features to the project and don't know how big the project will extend at current point, we have not decided any particular roles yet.
-But Abrar, Andrew and Chirs showed interest in backend tasks and Asako, Elsie, Elaine and Angel welcomed frontend tasks.
+- We have not given members specific roles yet.
+Abrar, Andrew and Chirs showed interest in backend tasks.
+And Asako, Elsie, Elaine and Angel showed interest in frontend tasks.
 Angel might take on some artistic roles later on.